Most Famous Stadium in Madrid: Top 6 Picks

 The match was played between Spain and Argentina where La Roja (The Red One) beat them 6-1.

-Sad to say, the home team was not there as the match was played between Spanish giants Barcelona and Sevilla.
+Sadly, the home team was not there as the match was played between Spanish giants Barcelona and Sevilla.

 This game was a mixture of sadness and happiness for Barca fans.

-Another big thing that will be hosted by Estadio Metropolitano, from 2024 to 2026 is the World Rugby Seven Series.
+Another big thing that will be hosted by Estadio Metropolitano from 2024 to 2026 is the World Rugby Seven Series.

 2.2.
 Location of Estadio Metropoliatno